 Writing e-mails to children from other countries

-For this activity, you do not need to know a lot of environmental or scientific words – it is a short writing task.
+For this activity, you do not need to know any environmental or scientific words – it is a short writing task.

 Find pen-pals to discuss local environmental programs live or via email.

 You can practice both writing and speaking.
-To find a class/children simply ask in any teacher Facebook group and present your cooperation.
+To find a class/children, simply ask in any teacher’s Facebook group and present your cooperation.
 Ask questions and compare the information to your city/country.
 Are there similarities?

 Here are some easy prompts for starting a discussion: